Adrienne Asch: Early life and education

-Asch was born in New York City to Ruth Asch (née Posner) and Julian Asch in 1946.
+Asch was born in New York City to Ruth Asch (née Sprung) and Julian Asch in 1946.
 Her birth was premature, and she became blind at a few weeks old from retinopathy of prematurity as a result of too much oxygen in her incubator.
 Asch grew up in Ramsey, New Jersey, where she attended school in the Ramsey Public School District.

 She received a bachelor's degree in philosophy from Swarthmore College in 1969 and a master's degree in social work from Columbia University in 1973.
 She opened her own private practice in 1979.
 Before studying for her Ph.D. in social psychology in Columbia University, which she received in 1992, she worked in the New York State Division of Human Rights as an investigator of employment discrimination cases.
 Asch also trained as a family therapist, and earned a certificate from the Institute for Contemporary Psychotherapy in 1981.